uWaterloo/OpenData/README.md

 ## Contact ##

-If you have any inquiries or suggestions, please feel free to contact us at [opendata.api@uwaterloo.ca](mailto:opendata.api@uwaterloo.ca).
+If you have any inquiries or suggestions, please feel free to contact us by filing an issue here, or use the IST-Opendata queue in [RT](https://rt.uwaterloo.ca).

-Please consider subscribing to our [mailing list](https://lists.uwaterloo.ca/mailman/listinfo/opendata) in order to receive updates on the API and follow discussions.